 Teachers and administrators work in partnership with families, establishing and maintaining regular, ongoing, two-way communication.
 A variety of formal and informal methods are used to communicate with families about the program philosophy and curriculum objectives.
-We want to support each family's educational goals for the children and offer a vast array of strategies that parents can use to promote young children's learning.
+We want to support each family's educational goals for their children.

-We encourage each family to regularly contribute to decisions about goals for their child and plans for school activities and services.
-Your suggestions, comments, and goals are important; please share them with us.
+We encourage each family to share your suggestions, comments, and goals for your child.
+They are important, and they matter.
 We are here to help with any issues that may arise, including routine separation anxiety, special needs, food allergies, and daily care issues.
 We appreciate your financial and moral support and believe that partnering with parents contributes to top quality programming.